 - Salt: You always need to add salt to your desserts, it wonderfully balanced the flavors

 - Lemon zest: Citrus zest is a wonderful flavoring, in lemon desserts, I use a combination of lemon-orange-lime zest combination.
 Another citrus version can be this Key Lime Pound Cake recipe from Paula.

 For the citrusy syrup

 - Fresh Lemon juice: Simply squeeze the juice out of the lemons you previously took the zest off.
-I also suggest to use some lime and orange juice too, they all together bring wonderful citrusy tangy flavors to this Lemonade cake
+I also suggest using some lime and orange juice too, they all together bring wonderful citrusy tangy flavors to this Lemonade cake

 - Granulated sugar: White granulated sugar is completely fine for this recipe.
 When you heat the syrup, make sure that sugar fully dissolves and the mixture thickens into a syrup consistency

 - Mint (optional): I really like my lemonade with mint so as my Lemonade Bundt cake!
-You will need a few mint leaves to flavour the syrup, the more the better but depends on your personal preference
+You will need a few mints leaves to flavor the syrup, the more the better but depends on your personal preference

 For the lemon glaze